2ndLetter/terraform-ftw/README.md

 # terraform-ftw

-*The purpose of this repository is to document my Terraform journey, as well as display my current level of expertise.*
+*The purpose of this repository is to document my Terraform journey, and display my current level of expertise.*

 ## To Do:
 - [x] Learn Terraform basics (Courses/Blogs/Tutorials)